 Terceira has two main cities, Angra do Heroísmo and Praia da Vitória (the town closest to the airport).

-By boat – between islands (seasonal, from June to September – Purple Line): Atlanticoline SA.
+Atlanticoline SA – between islands (seasonal, from June to September – Purple Line).

 The climate is mild temperate.
 Temperature: average high 19°C/66.2°F. Average low 11°C/51.8°F.